 40 "The King will reply, 'I tell you the truth, whatever you did for one of the least of these brothers of mine, you did for me.'

-We look forward to 2021 with great anticipation for getting back to accomplishing much needed improvements.
-We have already had some dozer work done to be able to start on a warehouse.
-The concrete pad is now poured for the warehouse.
-Thanks to those who helped make this possible.
+We look forward to 2022 with great anticipation for getting back to accomplishing much needed improvements.
+We have already had some consturction completed on a warehouse.
+The concrete pad is now poured for the warehouse and some walls are up.
+The floor joists are in place for the second floor on 1/3 of the building Thanks to those who helped make this possible.
 I will leave some of the past posts here, you may remember being a part of blessings of those days.

 Amazing that this is actually May of 2015.
 We added a new building attached to our existing lodge.
 Still under construction, the building is being used as a warehouse and the upstairs being finished for lodging for volunteers.
 Funds are needed to complete the building that was started three years ago.
 We hosted a second Women's Prayer Conference and have scheduled a third for the Fall.
 How uplifting to fellowship with local ladies, many of whom need encouragement and acceptance.
 Christmas and Easter and winter weather and frozen water lines kept us busy for the last few months.
 VBS, summer workcamps, school clothes distribution, community giveaways and construction will keep us busy for the summer.
 Email is a good way to reach me but texting is the fastest.
 My cell is 606-560-0685.

 As summer ends, we look at what was accomplished and what must wait until next year...
 The bedrooms did not get completed but we added a concrete patio to connect the buildings and help with unloading donations close to the building and out of the mud!
 Replacement windows were provided for a family with problems with leaking old windows which made it difficult to heat their home.
 Huge clothing giveaways were well attended and helped hundreds of people and volunteers did a tremendous job interacting with local families through VBS and activities!